 3. Varenna Station Is Not Where You Expect

-The train station is about 10 minutes' walk uphill from the village center.
-When you arrive, turn right out of the station and walk downhill.
-Sounds obvious, but I've seen multiple confused tourists heading the wrong direction.
+The train station sits about 10 minutes' walk uphill from the village center.
+When you arrive, turn right out of the station and head downhill.
+It sounds obvious, but plenty of travelers set off the wrong way.
 There are stairs — bring sensible luggage.

 Where to Stay